 - Combine bread cubes with the veggies and stir

-- Add the chicken broth to the mixture and stir so it sticks together a bit.
+- Mix together bouillon and water then stir.
+Add to the bread mixture so it sticks together a bit.

 - Set stuffing aside in a large bowl